prasannavasudevan/Todo-Summary-bot/README.md

 # 📝 Todo Summary Bot

-A full-stack web app that lets users add, edit, and delete todos — and with one click, summarizes the todo list using Cohere AI and sends the summary to a Slack channel via webhook.
+A web app that lets users add, edit, and delete todos — and with one click, summarizes the todo list using Cohere AI and sends the summary to a Slack channel via webhook.

 **UI Snapshot**